ankitects/anki-manual/src/deck-options.md

   a one-way sync.
 - **Save to all subdecks**.
-Like _Save_, but also assigns the selected preset to all subdecks of the currently selected deck. hidden due to this option, a message will appear in the congratulations screen,
+Like _Save_, but also assigns the selected preset to all subdecks of the currently selected deck.

 Deck Options are not retroactive.
 For example, if you change an option that controls the delay after failing a card, cards that you failed prior to